jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-4/index.md

 | \* or +          | Loop (e.g. `while`, `for`, or recursion)             |
 | ?                | Conditional (`if` statement)                    |

-As we parse a given CQL expression, we're going to use these rules as we _descend_ through the grammar, working through our rules _recursively_ until we've consumed all our tokens (or thrown an error trying to do it.)
+As we parse a given CQL expression, we're going to _descend_ through our rules _recursively_ until we've consumed all our tokens, or thrown an error trying.
 And that's why it's called recursive descent!
 As a reminder, our grammar looks like:

 ```
 query             -> binary?